Child and Family Services joins with families and the community to promote long-term safety, wellbeing, and permanent families for children.

 In July 2019, Maine's Office of Child and Family Services partnered with Casey Family Programs to map the major initiatives and strategies currently underway in Maine.
 This mapping was designed to help executive leadership and regional staff evaluate which strategies were working to produce outcomes and areas where duplication of effort or inefficiencies might exist.
 As a result of this work, the Office of Child and Family Services streamlined the approach and prioritized strategies as shown below in the strategic framework.
 OCFS thanks staff, stakeholders, and families who contributed to the development of the framework.

-On 12/2/2020 OCFS published its annual report on child welfare operations and system improvement efforts.
-This report includes OCFS’ progress in implementing the child welfare strategic priorities over the previous 15 months, as well as plans for system and operational improvements in the coming months.
+Child Welfare Annual Report Published December 2020 (PDF).
+This report includes OCFS’ progress in implementing the child welfare strategic priorities over the previous 15 months, as well as plan for system and operational improvements in the coming months.
 The report also addresses the impact of COVID-19 on child welfare operations over the previous nine months.